About the Hillier College of Architecture and Design

-The College of Architecture and Design (CoAD) is comprised of School of Architecture and School of Art + Design.
-The College offers undergraduate degrees in architecture, digital design, industrial design and interior design as well as graduate degrees in architecture, infrastructure planning, and urban systems.
-The College of Architecture and Design is a comprehensive Design School located in a comprehensive research university.
+The Hillier College of Architecture and Design offers undergraduate degrees in architecture, digital design, industrial design and interior design as well as graduate degrees in architecture, urban design, and urban systems.
+The Hillier College of Architecture and Design is a comprehensive design school located in a top ranked public research university.
 By studying design here, you will have ample opportunities for cross-pollination of ideas and interdisciplinary interaction.
-NJIT offers 126 degree programs through six professional schools and colleges.
+NJIT offers 122 degree programs through six professional schools and colleges.
 You can double major, design an interdisciplinary major, opt for an accelerated bachelor’s or master’s degree program, and cross-register at nearby schools such as Rutgers University–Newark.

 - 2008/09: Bachelor of Arts in Interior Design